alanb128/ha-environmental-sensors/README.md

 Then, [add the sensors](https://www.home-assistant.io/integrations/sensor.mqtt/) and binary sensors to your configuration.yaml file in Home Assistant.

 For an example of the House Map dashboard configuration, see the `house-map.txt` file in this repo.
-Note that is uses an image uploaded to the Home Assistant media folder.
+Note that it uses an image uploaded to the Home Assistant media folder.